-When configuring maintenance windows using the older
+When configuring maintenance windows using the more generic

-When using the more granular flags, such as
+When using more granular flags, such as

-can specify the timezone as part of the value.
-If you omit the timezone, your
+can specify the time zone as part of the value.
+If you omit the time zone, your

-local timezone is used.
+local time zone is used.
 Times are always stored in UTC.

 When viewing maintenance windows

-When viewing information about your cluster, timestamps for maintenance windows may be shown in UTC or in your local timezone, depending on how you are viewing the information:
+When viewing information about your cluster, timestamps for maintenance windows may be shown in UTC or in your local time zone, depending on how you are viewing the information:

 - When using the gcloud CLI to view information about your cluster, times are always shown in UTC.

 With maintenance exclusions, you can prevent automatic maintenance from occurring during a specific time period.
 For example, many retail businesses have business guidelines prohibiting infrastructure changes during the end-of-year holidays.
 As another example, if a company is using an API that is scheduled for deprecation, they can use maintenance exclusions to pause minor upgrades to give them time to migrate applications.